designstem/projects/algorithms/index.md

 ## A table
 *by Stefan Bassing*

-Designer Stefan Bassing has used digital modelling to create a pair of tables, made from repetitive elements to simplify the production process.
+Designer Stefan Bassing has used digital modeling to create a pair of tables, made from repetitive elements to simplify the production process.

-> ~*“Once the furniture is created as a digital model, the role of the computer is at forefront.
+> ~*“Once the furniture is created as a digital model, the role of the computer is at the forefront.
 The computer numerically controls (CNC) the bending machine, converting steel rods into parts for use.
 Then, these would be assembled by a craftsperson, before being copper plated.”*~

 <f-link to="https://stefanbassing.com/">stefanbassing.com</f-link>